emjose/crypto-tracker/README.md

 <a href=#100days>![#100DaysOfCode](Assets/inter-100hash.png)</a>

-### Day 28: April 20, 2021
+### Day 28: April 21, 2021
 - I'm continuing to learn <a href="https://nextjs.org/">Next.js</a>, which is excellent for static site generation with dynamic data.

 - With cryptocurrency and NFTs (Non-fungible tokens) in the news, I watched a <a href="https://youtu.be/Kff_KRvpxj4">YouTube tutorial</a> on how to create a cryptocurrency tracker with Next.js.

-- The Crypto Tracker uses the <a href="https://www.coingecko.com/en">CoinGecko API</a> to track the first 100 cryptocurrencies ranked by market cap.
+- The Crypto Tracker uses the <a href="https://www.coingecko.com/en">CoinGecko API</a> to track the top 100 cryptocurrencies ranked by market cap.

 #